Dr Dennis Wang PhD, FHEA

 In order to translate evidence from preclinical studies to the clinic, we must use multi-omic profiling to characterize in vitro, in vivo and patient samples used in drug development.
 In collaboration with

 Microsoft Research, we combined proteomics data to predict cell fate when perturbed by a combination of inhibitors.
 We are also characterizing the genomes of syngeneic mouse models (in collaboration with MedImmune) and patient-derived xenografts (in collaboration with Univ. of Toronto) to identify genetic markers of response to immunotherapies and targeted therapeutics.
-The next step is to validate these biomarkers in the clinic.
+We are testing our stratification approaches on the 100,000 Genomes Project cohort and collaborating with industry partners to improve genetic diagnostics (Genomics England, Personalis Inc.).

-Statistical and machine learning models to identify genetic features associated with drug response (pharmacogenomics).
+Probabilistic modelling to identify genetic features associated with clinical outcomes.

-Reliable estimation of drug response in patients and preclinical models is an open problem for the drug development community.
-We collaborate with statisticians at Lancaster University and the Sanger Institute to use Gaussian Processes to estimate the uncertainty in drug response metrics (eg. IC50s) in large screening experiments.
-Also in collaboration with AstraZeneca, we are using matrix decomposition to stratify cell lines with different levels of drug response and to improve biomarker detection.
+Reliable estimation of drug response in patients and their outcomes is an open problem for precision medicine.
+We collaborate with statisticians at Lancaster University, the AstraZeneca and the Sheffield Institute for Translational Neuroscience to use Gaussian Processes to estimate the uncertainty in treatment response metrics (eg. IC50s) in large screening experiments.
+Also in collaboration with the Donald Heath Sheffield, Imperial College London and Cambridge University, we are using unsupervised and regression based methods to identify gene signatures that describe different subtypes of pulmonary arterial hypertension, a rare disorder.

 Large-scale in vitro screening of drug combinations are extremely costly and can only test a small proportion of all possible combinations.
 To help alleviate this problem, we have developed software tools to quantify drug synergy and helped launch the AstraZeneca-Sanger DREAM challenge for predicting drug combinations.
 By stimulating computational scientists from around the world with a large experimental data set of drug combinations, we have sourced new machine learning methods that are highly predictive of synergistic drug combinations in different cancer types.
 Currently, we are assessing the translatability of these methods for predicting synergy in completely new drugs and combinations.